odunlemi/recipe-page/README.md

 @media screen and (min-width: 400px) and (max-width: 799px), (min-width: 800px) { }
 ```

 But it was just too complex.
 The design looked exact on mobile but on a larger screen, it was too tiny.
-I looked at [ddomagoj](https://www.frontendmentor.io/profile/ddominik16)'s solution which was exactly what I wanted for the larger screen sizes so I rewrote the structure of the page and most of the entire stylesheet, starting with destop view this time and just tiny changes to achieve the mobile view.
+I looked at [ddomagoj](https://www.frontendmentor.io/profile/ddominik16)'s solution which was exactly what I wanted for the larger screen sizes so I rewrote the structure of the page and most of the entire stylesheet, starting with desktop view this time and just tiny changes to achieve the mobile view.

 I also unfortunately ended up flexing my `body` element, as it's my rule to not apply anything beyond basic styles to my `body` but that's how it seemed to work this time.